ib-babs/talk-IT/README.md

 - TALK_IT_MYSQL_USER - Username
 - TALK_IT_MYSQL_PWD - MySQL database account password
 - EMAIL_USER - The email username which resetting password link will be sent if a user request for password resetting.
 - EMAIL_PASS - Email password.
 Note: You may encountered an error with the Email password even if the password provided is correct.
-SET up 2 Factor Validation and use the pass provided as the email password
+SET up 2 Factors Authentication and use the pass provided as the email password

 # DEVELOPER